 - Training: The Department promotes the use of training courses provided by the IT Learning Centre and the Oxford Learning Institute.
 The Department provides induction to new students and staff.
 IT staff provide advice and guidance on request.
 The Department supports training and professional development for IT staff.

-- Management: The Senior IT Officer manages provision of IT within the Department, manages the IT support team and reports to the Head of Administration and Finance.
-The Information Technology Committee (ITC) reports termly to the Department Committee (DC) and advises the Head of Department upon planning, financing, policy and strategy concerning IT.
+- Management: The IT Manager manages provision of IT within the Department, manages the IT support team and reports to the Head of Administration and Finance.
+The Information Technology Committee (ITC) reports to the Department Committee (DC) and advises the Head of Department upon all IT matters.